koifinance/Nix-GUI/README.md

 ### What is NIX?
 ---

-NIX is a digital currency that combines Atomic Swaps/Smart Contracts and privacy using our unique, innovative Ghost Protocol to provide the world with a truly anonymous and decentralized transfer of assets for the cross-chain era
+NIX is a multi-layered privacy currency which utilizes an interoperable platform model to fuel privacy focused decentralized applications (dApps).

 ### Key Features
 ---